 - (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934 and includes voting and investment power with respect to shares of Common Stock.
-Shares of Common Stock and shares of Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of March 10, 2004, are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for purposes of computing the percentage ownership of any other person. - (2) Includes 657,500 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (3) Includes 395,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (4) Includes 281,431 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (5) Includes 386,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (6) Includes 230,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (7) Includes 415,344 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (8) Includes 296,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (9) Includes 340,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share. - (10) Beneficial ownership of Common Stock includes 1,734,410 shares and 51,174 shares of Common Stock issuable on the exercise of outstanding warrants owned by Laboratorios del Dr. Esteve, S.A. ("Laboratorios Esteve") and 317,164 shares owned by Laboratorios P.E.N., S.A. ("Laboratorios P.E.N."), an affiliate of Laboratorios Esteve.
+Shares of Common Stock and shares of Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of March 11, 2005, are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for purposes of computing the percentage ownership of any other person. - (2) Includes 322,500 stock options that are currently exercisable, but unvested.
+These unvested shares of Common Stock are subject to the Company's right to repurchase at the exercise price paid per share. - (3) Includes 126,250 stock options that are currently exercisable, but unvested.
+These unvested shares of Common Stock are subject to the Company's right to repurchase at the exercise price paid per share. - (4) Beneficial ownership of Common Stock includes 2,234,410 shares and 51,174 shares of Common Stock issuable on the exercise of outstanding warrants owned by Laboratorios Esteve and 317,164 shares owned by Laboratorios P.E.N., S.A. ("Laboratorios P.E.N."), an affiliate of Laboratorios Esteve.
 As a consequence of Dr. Esteve's relationship with Laboratorios Esteve, including, serving as a Member of the Executive Committee of Laboratorios Esteve, he may be deemed to have beneficial ownership of the shares owned by Laboratorios Esteve and Laboratorios P.E.N.
 Also includes 40,000 shares of Common Stock issuable on the exercise of outstanding options.
-All such options are immediately exercisable for any and all of the option shares, however, unvested shares of Common Stock subject to all of the foregoing options remain subject to the Company's right to repurchase at the exercise price paid per share.